pic pic

 Features and Keyboard Shortcuts

-For visual illustration, the features discussed are accompanied by GIFs.
-To view these GIFs, simply click "Example", or alternatively press Alt+πŸ ™ or Alt+πŸ › to open and close all of them simultaneously.
+For visual illustration, each feature discussed is accompanied by a GIF.
+To view these GIFs, simply click "Example", or alternatively press Alt+🠙 or Alt+🠛 to open and close all of them simultaneously.

 To run a script